AdiThakker/AdiThakker.github.io/_posts/2020-06-29-Blazor-SignalR-3.md

   }
 ~~~

-Import following NuGet package for the client App

-Microsoft.Authentication.WebAssembly.Msal
+Next, was to mofify  Blazor-Web.Client project for Azure AD Authentication starting with importing  ***Microsoft.Authentication.WebAssembly.Msal*** NuGet package.

-In the program.cs add the following
+Then, I modified the ***program.cs*** to add the following:

 ~~~csharp
 builder.Services.AddMsalAuthentication(options =>